lee212/docker-hadoop/pagerank.md

 `sudo docker run -it lee212/e222:pagerank /etc/bootstrap.sh -bash`

-Note that it may take several minutes 1) to download docker image, and 2) to start hadoop components.
+Note that it may take several minutes for the first time, 1) to download docker image, and 2) to start hadoop components.

 Example output message during this step is like: